salahashraf253/Library-Management-System/README.md

 ## Description
 <p>
- The library, contains tens of thousands of books and members which must be organized in order to prevent chaos.
-Write JAVA program that allow performance of the actions needed in order to manage the library in a simple and comfortable way.
+ The library, contains tens of thousands of books and members which must be organized in order to prevent chaos.<br>This program that allow performance of the actions needed in order to manage the library in a simple and comfortable way.
 The actions will include addition/removal of books, addition/removal of members, member and book searches, and much more.